nanoframework/nanoframework.github.io/content/community-targets/NESHTEC-NeshNode.md

 Ethernet is supplied by a Microchip LAN8720A, which is a high performance 10BASE-T/100BASE-TX transceiver delivering up to 100 MBit/s, working on a large temperature range: https://www.microchip.com/en-us/product/lan8720a

-### MikroE Click / MikroBus
+### MikroE® Click™ / MikroBus™

-MikroE has designed a compact interface for which, as of today, there are over 1,000 different so-called "click boards" of very high quality - giving you the flexibility to easily add whatever kind of additional functionality you might need.
+MikroE® has designed a compact interface for which, as of today, there are over 1,000 different so-called Click™ boards of very high quality - giving you the flexibility to easily add whatever kind of additional functionality you might need.

-See above (pinout) for a sample of MikroEs MikroBus layout.
+See above (pinout) for a sample of MikroE®s MikroBus™ layout.

-Check out MikroE's click store for some awesome addon boards: https://www.mikroe.com/click
+Check out MikroE®'s Click™ board store for some awesome addon boards: https://www.mikroe.com/click

-More information about the click standard can be found on the MikroE website: https://www.mikroe.com
+More information about the Click™ standard can be found on the MikroE®s website: https://www.mikroe.com

 ### LTC3586 power management